Foster Youth Rights Resources

 - be told of any changes to your case plan

-- get a copy of it if you are age 10 and older
+- get a copy of your case plan in your preferred language if you are age 10 and older

 - have your Tribe involved in case plan decisions